-People with diabetes can have difficulty controlling their blood sugar and must often rely on insulin to balance the levels.
+People with diabetes can have difficulty controlling their blood sugar and must often rely on insulin to balance their levels.
 Although diabetes and blood sugar levels may affect a person in other ways, if they can manage the condition well, it should not alter their ability to donate blood.

-People with diabetes should pay special attention to their blood sugar levels during recovery, and they may need to make changes in insulin levels as they recover.
+People with diabetes should also pay special attention to their blood sugar levels during recovery, and they may need to make changes in insulin levels as they recover.